-Since 2006, IFFIm has successfully raised more than US\$ 6.1 billion through 34 bond issuances.
-IFFIm bonds have been issued in Australia, Japan, the United Kingdom and the United States, and sold to retail and institutional investors worldwide.
-IFFIm has also issued Vaccine Sukuks (financial instruments compliant with Islamic law) to engage with the fast-developing Islamic financial market, initially with its US\$ 500 million sukuk in 2014, followed by its US\$ 200 million sukuk in 2015 and the latest US\$ 50 million sukuk in 2019.
+Since 2006, IFFIm has successfully raised nearly US\$ 7.9 billion through 38 bond issuances (as of June 2022).
+IFFIm bonds have been issued in Australia, Japan, Norway, Sweden, the United Kingdom and the United States, and sold to retail and institutional investors worldwide.
+IFFIm has also issued Vaccine Sukuk (financial instruments compliant with Islamic law) to engage with the fast-developing Islamic financial market, initially with its US\$ 500 million sukuk in 2014, followed by its US\$ 200 million sukuk in 2015 and the latest US\$ 50 million sukuk in 2019.
 The interest rates on IFFIm's bonds are comparable to those of other similarly rated sovereign or supranational issuers.